Code-Institute-Submissions/the-growth-club/README.md

 - As an Admin User, I want to be able to log out of my account;
 - As an Admin User, I want to be able to change my password on my profile;
 - As an Admin User, I want to be able to bookmark resources.
+- As an Admin User, I want to be able to view all pages.

 <a></a>
 ### **User Flow**